SovereignCloudStack/standards/Standards/scs-0111-v1-volume-type-decisions.md

 #### Backend Name

 OpenStack Cinder works with a lot of different backends.
 They all have some kind of special features, which might be attractive for a user.
-But showing the nam eof the backend to users is also considered a security risk by Cinder developers.
+But showing the name of the backend to users is also considered a security risk by Cinder developers.
 Overall it is always an option to make users aware of special features through the name and description of a volume type and sometimes even through extra_specs.

 **Conclusion**: This should not be standardized.